Deltares-research/FloodsAndHealthTool/docs/input.rst

 Pathogen concentration
 ^^^^^^^^^^^^^^^^^^

-Pathogen concentration as default in YML file for different scenario's based on literature values.
+Pathogen concentrations are available as default in YML file for different scenario's based on literature values.

 .. code-block:: text